jiyounglee-0523/TransEnV/README.md

-# Trans-EnV: A Framework for Transforming into English Varieties to Evaluate the Robustness of LLMs
+# A Framework for Evaluating the Linguistic Robustness of LLMs Against English Varieties
 This repository is the official implementation of Trans-EnV.
 <p align="center">
     <img src="docs/figs/figure1.png"/>